EniqueGo/auto-invest-advisor/README.md

 **Model Tuning, Training, Validation:**

-  Overview.
-Prophet and LSTM models were trained, hyper-tuned, and out-sample validated using up to five years of historical data.
+  - Overview: Prophet and LSTM models were trained, hyper-tuned, and out-sample validated using up to five years of historical data.
 Target metric was MAPE.

-  Hyperparameters:
+  - Hyperparameters:
     - Prophet: {'weekly_seasonality': True, 'interval_width': 0.95, 'seasonality_mode': 'multiplicative', 'changepoint_prior_scale': 0.6, 'seasonality_prior_scale': 0.01, 'changepoint_range': 0.76}
     - LSTM: {'units': 512, 'dropout_rate': 0.5, 'learning_rate': 0.004, 'epochs': 100, 'batch_size': 32, 'n_past': 360, 'patience': 10}.

-  Training:
+  - Training:
     - Backtesting: 180 days.
     - Historical analysis: ~5 years.

-  Validation:
+  - Validation:
     - Out-of-sample validation and testing was performed across multiple time windows.
     - When backtesting on recent data, we focused on the July 1, 2024 to July 20th 2024 time period stepping forward an hour at a time.
     - When running on full historical data, 80/20 and cross-validation were employed.